 About me

 Hi!
 I am employed with Nanjing University, China, currently majoring in Optics and Photonics at Dielectric Superlattice Lab. under the supervision of Prof. Shining Zhu, Prof. Zhenlin Wang and Prof. Shuming Wang.
+During my academic journey, I achieved the ‘Grand Slam’ of national scholarships, being awarded this prestigious honor during my undergraduate, master’s, and doctoral periods.

 My research centers around Nanophotonics, with a focus on investigating the physical mechanisms and optical singularities associated with light-matter interaction.
 I strive to contribute to the advancement of this field by exploring new frontiers in light-field manipulation, topological photonics, and optomechanics.
 Additionally, I am actively engaged in the development of versatile nano-devices for on-chip and fiber-based platforms, including applications in optical tweezers, communication, and imaging.